 Because most of the AAVSO procedures are the same, you are encouraged to pursue the Astronomical League’s Variable Star Observing Program concurrently while pursuing this Observing Program.
 The Nova Observing Program will require some patience, as opportunities for observing can be sporadic, especially for northern observers.
 On the other hand, you don't need the darkest or clearest skies, or even a moonless night to observe many of the brighter Novae.

-To qualify for the AL's Nova Observing Program certifications, you need to be a member of the Astronomical League, either through an affiliated club or as a Member-at-Large, and complete these observing requirements:
+To qualify for the AL's Nova Observing Program certifications, you need to complete these observing requirements:

 - If observing visually, one field sketch is required of each object.
 Include at least four other stars in the field of view and identify at least two.
 Indicate magnitudes of the comparison stars used, and indicate North and either East or West on your sketch.
 Also indicate the ID of the AAVSO comparison chart, or the name of the other comparison chart used.
 For a Supernova within an external galaxy, also make a rough drawing of the galaxy, if visible.
 You may use the attached sketch log template (PDF format, Word format), or a sketch log sheet of your own design that provides all of the required information.
 In addition to the sketch log, you may also want to keep a log containing all your observations.
 Here is a sample Excel spreadsheet, or you may use one of your own design.

 - If using a CCD or imaging, follow the AAVSO procedures for submission.
 Photometry requires more expensive equipment and is more time consuming but can yield precision results that are not reachable by visual observers.
 See the "AAVSO Guide to CCD Photometry" for more details.